-- 8.065 Payments of the following cannot be taken into account as notional income: - 1. income payable under a discretionary trust - 2. income payable under a trust derived from a payment made in consequence of a personal injury - 3.
-Working Tax Credit

-Also income which would be fully disregarded should not be included as notional income, for example Housing Benefit, DLA (mobility) /PIP and refund of income tax.

-8.066 Income which is subject to the awarding authority's discretion, i.e. the resident has no right to payment shall also not be taken into account.
+- Payments of the following cannot be taken into account as notional income: - a.
+Income payable under a discretionary trust - b.
+Income payable under a trust derived from a payment made in consequence of a personal injury - c.
+Working Tax Credit - d.
+Also income which would be fully disregarded should not be included as notional income, for example Housing Benefit, DLA (mobility) /PIP and refund of income tax. - Income which is subject to the awarding authority's discretion, i.e. the resident has no right to payment shall also not be taken into account.

-8.067 Any potential entitlement to Severe Disablement Allowance should not be taken into account.
+Any potential entitlement to Severe Disablement Allowance should not be taken into account.
 This is because entitlement to this benefit is based on medical conditions which the local authority can not assume are satisfied.

-- 8.068 All other income should be considered.
-Examples of income which may be treated as belonging to the claimant are - 1. unclaimed councillors attendance allowance - 2. unclaimed Social Security benefits - 3. occupational pension not claimed.
+- All other income should be considered.
+Examples of income which may be treated as belonging to the claimant are - a. unclaimed councillors attendance allowance

+- b) unclaimed Social Security benefits - a. occupational pension not claimed.